h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/developer/com/ncr/ATMMonitoring/handler/FileInDiskHandler.rst

 .. java:method:: public static List<InputStream> getFilesInputStream(List<String> files, boolean failsOnError) throws FileHandlerException
    :outertype: FileInDiskHandler

-   From a valid list of system paths, returns the :java:ref:`InputStream` associated to each path<br> To set the failsOnError please use :java:ref:`FileInDiskHandler.FAILS_ON_ERROR`, that will make that this method throw an exception if an error occurs<br> If :java:ref:`FileInDiskHandler.IGNORES_ERROR` is set, this method will not stop if an error occurs, only will return the :java:ref:`InputStream` that was possible to obtain.<br> this method calls :java:ref:`FileInDiskHandler.getFile(String)`<br> Will return a empty List if the files param is empty or fails in all attempts and the failsOnError is true
+   From a valid list of system paths, returns the \ :java:ref:`InputStream`\  associated to each path To set the failsOnError please use \ :java:ref:`FileInDiskHandler.FAILS_ON_ERROR`\ , that will make that this method throw an exception if an error occurs If \ :java:ref:`FileInDiskHandler.IGNORES_ERROR`\  is set, this method will not stop if an error occurs, only will return the \ :java:ref:`InputStream`\  that was possible to obtain. this method calls \ :java:ref:`FileInDiskHandler.getFile(String)`\  Will return a empty List if the files param is empty or fails in all attempts and the failsOnError is true

-   :param files: List<String> with valid systems path
+   :param files: List with valid systems path
-   :param failsOnError: indicate if this method will throw an exception if can not obtain an :java:ref:`InputStream`. use :java:ref:`FileInDiskHandler.FAILS_ON_ERROR`, or :java:ref:`FileInDiskHandler.IGNORES_ERROR`
+   :param failsOnError: indicate if this method will throw an exception if can not obtain an \ :java:ref:`InputStream`\ . use \ :java:ref:`FileInDiskHandler.FAILS_ON_ERROR`\ , or \ :java:ref:`FileInDiskHandler.IGNORES_ERROR`\
-   :return: List<InputStream>
+   :return: List

 getFilesInputStream
 ^^^^^^^^^^^^^^^^^^^